 BabyLM Challenge

-Summary: The BabyLM Challenge will be held again in 2024!
+Summary: The BabyLM Challenge will be held again as the shared task for CoNLL 2024, collocated with EMNLP!
 The overarching goals of the challenge remain the same, however some of the rules are different for this year.
 See below for an overview of rules updates.

 → Updated 100M and 10M word text-only dataset, with higher proportion child and child-directed speech.